Getting started with UWP app development on Xbox One

 Your retail games and apps won’t run in Developer Mode, but the apps or games you create will.
 Switch back to Retail Mode to run your favorite games and apps.

 Before you can deploy an app to your Xbox One in Developer Mode, you must have a user signed in on the console.
 You can either use your existing Xbox Live account or create a new account for your console in Developer Mode.

-For C#: Create a new Universal Windows project, go into the project properties and select the Debug tab, change Target device to Remote Machine, type the IP address or hostname of your Xbox One console into the Remote machine field, and select Universal (Unencrypted Protocol) in the Authentication Mode drop-down list.
+For C#: Create a new Universal Windows project, and in the Solution Explorer, right-click the project and select Properties.
+Select the Debug tab, change Target device to Remote Machine, type the IP address or hostname of your Xbox One console into the Remote machine field, and select Universal (Unencrypted Protocol) in the Authentication Mode drop-down list.

 You can find your Xbox One IP address by starting Dev Home on your console (the big tile on the right side of Home) and looking at the top left corner.
 For more information about Dev Home, see Introduction to Xbox One tools.

 Select x64 from the dropdown to the left of the green play button in the top menu bar.

 When you press F5, your app will build and start to deploy on your Xbox One.

 The first time you do this, Visual Studio will prompt you for a PIN for your Xbox One.
 You can get a PIN by starting Dev Home on your Xbox One and selecting the Show Visual Studio pin button.